microsoft/winget-cli/doc/specs/#396 - Settings command.md

 This is not expected to impact reliability.

-Settings will not be transfer if the user changes the context in which WinGet runs.
-That is, if the user has the Microsoft provided WinGet package and uninstall it and runs a non-packaged WinGet, the settings are gone.
+Settings will not be transferred if the user changes the context in which WinGet runs.
+That is, if the user has the Microsoft provided WinGet package and uninstalls it and runs a non-packaged WinGet, the settings are gone.
 This is by design.

 ### Compatibility